 Also, making use of the surrounding landscape as a part of the design of a garden.

-People always feel the connection with nature, even from the inside and cherish the sense of nature together with family or friends.
+People always feel a connection with nature, even from the inside, and cherish the sense of nature together with family or friends.

 Bath

-We used to have numerous public bath when only a few rich were able to have their own bath at home.
-Now you can find a bath at almost all houses in Japan.
+We used to have numerous public baths when only a few wealthy were able to have their own bath at home.
+Now, you can find a bath in almost all houses in Japan.

 Sento: 7 Public Bath Houses in Tokyo for Authentic Experience

-Bathe in a tub for relaxing and wash the body outside the tub is the norm.
+Bathe in a tub for relaxing, and washing the body outside the tub is the norm.
 You can see keeping oneself clean is one of the most important customs of Japanese people.

-We can see the influence of Shinto beliefs here as it puts importance on caring for nature and keeping oneself clean.
+We can see the influence of Shinto beliefs here as they put importance on caring for nature and keeping oneself clean.

 Shinto Beliefs: Purity, Sincerity, and Harmony